mozilla/uniffi-rs/docs/manual/src/Upgrading.md

 We've made a number of breaking changes in this release, particularly
 to:

-* Custom types (both UDL and proc-macros impacted)
+* Custom types: UniffiCustomTypeConverter has been removed.
-* External Types (UDL impacted)
+* External types: `extern` has been removed; you must describe the type.

 ## Custom types

-Custom types are now implemented using a macro rather than implementing the `UniffiCustomTypeConverter` trait, addressing some edge-cases with custom types wrapping types from other crates (eg, Url).
+Custom types still implemented via the `UniffiCustomTypeConverter` trait must move to proc-macros.

 Before: